mmvvff/khipu/README.md

 ## Overview
 Khipu is a Python-based system that automates the extraction of data from handwritten dairy farm records.
 It uses Claude AI's image processing capabilities to convert handwritten tables into structured data, processes the extracted information, and generates standardized Excel reports for dairy farm management.

+Outcome: Improved data ingestion time by ~ 80% compared to manual processing.

 ## Features
 - Image-to-text conversion using Claude AI API
 - Automated data extraction and processing